 Through relatable scenarios, engaging games, and thought-provoking knowledge checks, my goal is to create something better than a course.
 Passive text alone is not enough to fully engage the learner.
 Experiential learning is key to employee development.
 Learners learn by making choices and reflecting on their decisions.
 Throughout each course, I think it’s important to weave interactive assessments that provide multiple points for learners to engage the material and enjoy feedback tailored to their individual choices.

-I develop eLearning using a variety of software and tools that include Articulate, Captivate, Lectora, and custom HTML5 solutions.
+I develop eLearning using a variety of software and tools that include Storyline 360, Rise, Camtasia, Captivate, Lectora, and custom HTML5 solutions.
 I also work with Learning Management Systems large and small and deliver courses that meet your SCORM and data rich xAPI learning-related tracking needs.